TheOnionBay/TORrents/README.md

 ```

 ## Unit Test
-To run all unit test in the crypto package (the only one to be unit-tested so far),
+To run all unit test in the, run the command
-run the command

 ```
-python -m unittest discover -s crypto/
+python -m unittest discover
 ```

 ## Usage